drakedu/colorful-bias/README.md

 ### Joyplots

-To get a big picture understanding of score range and behavior across groups, we created joyplots for all 16 subsets of age-gender-race-model.
+To get a big picture understanding of score range and behavior across groups for each metric, we created joyplots for all 16 subsets of age-gender-race-model.
 Here, we have the gender-race-model joyplot for ARNIQA.

 ![ARNIQA Gender-Race-Model Joyplot](results/analyze_colorization/ARNIQA/joyplots/gender_race_model.png)